mugas/It-s-time-to-quit/readme.md

 ## Clock and Time Zones

-A clock made with JS and CSS.
+A clock made with <strong>JS</strong> and <strong>CSS</strong>.
-For the digital clock I worked with momentjs.
+For the digital clock I worked with <em>momentjs</em>.

+This was my third project, but the first one that was based on a tutorial.
+After I done the tutorial from <strong>Wes Bos( 30 days of Javascript)</strong> - <em>CSS +JS clock</em> and because the use of time in JS was daunting for me I decided that I had to give it a go.
+In the middle of the project I learn about the library <em>momentjs</em> and also end up using it in the digital clock.

+This project made me want to try different things in javascript and learn more about it and also about libraries.

-With JS I worked and learn with:
+In JS I worked and learn with:

 <ul>
 <li>Functions</li>